 Be Thankful for the Fact that You are Still Breathing

 Morbid as it may sound, it is a fact that there are a lot of people who accidentally or willfully ended their lives because of substance abuse.
-If after this dark episode of your life, you find yourself physically well, then that’s one great reason to be thankful.
+If you find yourself physically well after this dark episode of your life, that’s one great reason to be thankful.

 Having Friends and Loved Ones that Accept You Unconditionally